Objective trajectories in hybrid classical-quantum dynamics: Quantum harmonic oscillator in a classical potential

 \section{Quantum harmonic oscillator in a classical potential}

-In this section, we will consider the dynamics of a quantum harmonic oscillator whose internal degrees of freedom are coupled to its classical position and momentum.
+In this section, we will consider the dynamics of coupling two degrees of freedom, one quantum and one classical.
+It is a particle whose internal degree of freedom is a quantum harmonic oscillator, coupled to its classical position and momentum.
 The model we focus on here demonstrates some basic features of the classical-quantum dynamics, though it describes a somewhat artificial situation where raising the energy level of the harmonic oscillator kicks the momentum towards the left, and lowering the energy kicks the momentum towards right.
 One quickly sees that energy will not be conserved.

 The simpler model we explore in this section has one important and universal feature: starting from a state that is a delta function in momentum and position, and a superposition of two states in the harmonic oscillator, as expected, the numerical simulations show the initially pure state going through a process of decoherence, with the parts of the state associated to different energy levels becoming more and more distinguishable in the phase space as time goes on.
 We numerically simulated the dynamics and analytically found the decoherence rate, for the large $n$ approximation (where $n$ marks the energy levels of the harmonic oscillator).